 Sharing Names.
 In order for a name to become known by a client and a server, it must be created somewhere and distributed to both.
-To create a new, potentially shared, name, we write new.
-To distribute it to a second thread, we fork a new thread, in whose code the name occurs.2 Our complete system creates a name x and launches three threads (a server and two clients), all sharing the newly created name.
+To create a new, potentially shared, name of type [S], we write new S. To distribute it to a second thread, we fork a new thread, in whose code the name occurs.2 Our complete system creates a name x and launches three threads (a server and two clients), all sharing the newly created name.